umount-test-opts

 Usage

-Within the container run the following commands:
+Within the Guix shell run the following commands:

 $ make sim